pdf-raku/PDF-To-Cairo-raku/README.md

 Description
 ----------
-This module contains some experimental work-in-progress PDF rendering to Cairo via the Raku PDF Tool-chain.
+This module is an experimental work-in-progress PDF rendering via Cairo and the Raku PDF Tool-chain.
 It is able to render from [PDF::Class](https://pdf-raku.github.io/PDF-Class-raku/) or [PDF::API6](https://pdf-raku.github.io/PDF-API6/) objects.
+Supported output formats are `PNG`, `PDF` (round trip) and `SVG`.

 This module can currently render text (most fonts), simple colors, tiling patterns and basic graphics.

-This module to generate some basic thumbnails and image previews, but at this stage it mostly exists to exercise Raku modules related to PDF, fonts and rendering, including:
+At this stage its main purpose is to exercise Raku modules related to PDF, fonts and rendering, including:

 - [PDF](https://pdf-raku.github.io/PDF-raku/) (threading)